M66B/FairEmail/docs/FAQ-da-rDK.md

 * Text-to-speech (sender and subject)
 * Automation (Tasker, etc)

 Rules are applied directly after the message header has been fetched, but before the message text has been downloaded, so it is not possible to apply conditions to the message text.
-Bemærk, at store beskedtekster downloades på forlangende via takserede forbindelser mhp. at reducere dataforbruget.
+Note that large message texts are downloaded on demand on a metered connection to save on data usage.

 If you want to forward a message, consider to use the move action instead.
 This will be more reliable than forwarding as well because forwarded messages might be considered as spam.

 Since message headers are not downloaded and stored by default to save on battery and data usage and to save storage space it is not possible to preview which messages would match a header rule condition.

-I trepriks-beskedmenuens *mere*-menu findes et element til oprettelse af en regel for en modtaget besked med de mest almindelige betingelser udfyldt.
+In the three-dots *more* message menu there is an item to create a rule for a received message with the most common conditions filled in.

 The POP3 protocol does not support setting keywords and moving or copying messages.